aws-samples/aws-iot-device-management-workshop/AWS_IoT_Device_Management_Workshop.md

 		aws iot search-index --query-string "thingName:bulky*"

-* Find all device in the registry which have a room number and where the temperature is greater than 20°
+* Find all devices in the registry which have a room number and where the temperature is greater than 20°

 		aws iot search-index \
 		--query-string "shadow.reported.temperature>20 AND attributes.room_number:*"